felixlu/awesome-stars/topics.md

 - [sparanoid/chinese-copywriting-guidelines](https://github.com/sparanoid/chinese-copywriting-guidelines) - Chinese copywriting guidelines for better written communication／中文文案排版指北
 - [gollum/gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a local frontend and support for many kinds of markup and content.
 - [Python-Markdown/markdown](https://github.com/Python-Markdown/markdown) - A Python implementation of John Gruber’s Markdown with Extension support.
-- [haiwen/seafile](https://github.com/haiwen/seafile) - Beyong file syncing and sharing, a new way to organize your files with extensible file properties and flexible views
+- [haiwen/seafile](https://github.com/haiwen/seafile) - Beyond file syncing and sharing, a new way to organize your files with extensible file properties and flexible views
 - [typecho/typecho](https://github.com/typecho/typecho) - A PHP Blogging Platform.
 Simple and Powerful.

 ## material-design